DSACMS/iv-verify/README.md

 ## Feedback

-If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **{contact_email}**.
+If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at iv-verify@cms.hhs.gov.
 If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**

 ## Glossary